abhinav-chinmai/MindMate/README.md

 ## Steps to run the chatbot:

 1. Create a venv:                           `python  -m venv venv`

 2. Connect to the venv:                     `source venv/scripts/activate`

 3. Install requirements:                    `pip install -r requirements.txt`

-4. Start the application:   `PYTHONPATH=. chainlit run app/jobs/interact.py`
+4. Start the application from the root dir: `python app/main.py`